lkodinsson/MARS/Basic/PHB.md

 ## Equipment

 Characters start with some degree of currency or equipment.
 Most items that a character can acquire and use are normal worldly items.
 The only restriction is if it meets the setting you are playing in.
-For example: machine guns or flashlights are not a likely device to have in a fantasy setting, but a torch or a sword is.
+For example: machine guns or flashlights are not a likely device to have in a medieval setting, but a torch or a sword is.

 Although you can generally have any item imaginable, some items have predetermined statistics.
 For example, weapons and armour are given tables detailing their properties.

+Click [here](/Medieval/Equipment.md) to see the rules and tables for medieval equipment.
-Click [here](/Fantasy/Equipment.md) to see the rules and tables for fantasy equipment.
+Click [here](/Fantasy/MagicEquipment.md) to see the rules and tables for fantasy magic equipment.

 ### Currency

-There are various types of currency that represent the money your character needs to spend on items and goods.
+There are various types of currencies that represent the money your character needs to spend on items and goods.
 The exact specifications of which may depend on the setting and genre.
 Regardless of the name of the currency, they are all fundamentally equivalent.
 This means that for the purposes of converting gameplay material between settings and genres you can convert currencies equivalently.
 If in one setting the cost of an item is measured in dollars ($), and in another the cost is measured in silver pieces (sp), then those values are converted directly from dollars into silver pieces.

 ### Weapons